DmitriiDenisov/research_oversampling/README.md

 seed=0, [[1, 2], [1, 2.5]], successes=[30, 28]
 seed=1, [[1, 2], [1, 2.5]], successes=[33, 24]

+- [ ] Add implementation of synthetic dataset with parameters and random seed found in previous

 - [ ] Add random oversampling and random undesampling

 - [ ] Add implemetation of ADASYN